microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

 application must take special care when communicating information across reorder points through memory (UAVs).

+This proposal includes a new coherence scope for reorder points.
+The scope is limited to communication within the same dispatch index.
 Specifically, if UAV stores or atomics are performed on one side of a reorder point, and on the other side the data is read via non-atomic UAV reads, the following is required:
+- The UAV must be declared `[reordercoherent]`.
+- The UAV writer must issue a `Barrier(UAV_MEMORY, REORDER_SCOPE)` between the write and the reorder point.

+When communicating both between threads and across reorder points, global coherency can be utilized:
 - The UAV must be declared `[globallycoherent]`.
 - The UAV writer must issue a `DeviceMemoryBarrier` between the write and the reorder point.